1ayham1/Data_Science-Exploring_NearEarthObjects/README.md

 ## Data Set

-The following [glossary](https://cneos.jpl.nasa.gov/glossary/) by NASA define the terms.
+The following [glossary](https://cneos.jpl.nasa.gov/glossary/) by NASA's Center for Near-Earth Object Studies (CNEOS)define the terms.
+Data is also from there.

 ### `neos.csv`
 contains information about semantic, physical, orbital, and model parameters for certain small bodies (asteroids and comets, mostly) in our solar system.